nephio-project/docs/content/en/docs/porch/_index.md

 Porch is maintained by the Nephio community and it is core part of the Nephio architecture.
-Porch will evolve with Nephio and its architecture and implementation will be updated to meet the functional and non functional requirements on it and Nephio as a whole.
+Porch will evolve with Nephio and its architecture and implementation will be updated to meet the functional and non functional requirements on it and on Nephio as a whole.